Mathnerd314/stroscot/docs/Commentary/Meta.rst

 Motivation
 ==========

 Why another programming language, you may ask?
 Why does a painter paint?
+To paraphrase Chapter 1 of The Mythical Man Month, there is the joy of: [#tractable]_
+* designing and making complex and intricate things
+* making things that create real results and are useful to other people
+* constantly learning due to the nonrepeating nature of the task

-When there is beauty to be found in programming languages, it is our duty to discover it and spread it far and wide.
-To paraphrase `XKCD <https://xkcd.com/927/>`__:
+It is the duty of a programming language to spread this joy far and wide.

+Another line of motivation comes from `XKCD <https://xkcd.com/927/>`__ (paraphrased):

 .. code-block:: RST